Azure/enterprise-azure-policy-as-code/Pipeline/README.md

 This article of the Policy as Code documentation contains all of the necessary information to configure, run and operate the deployment pipeline properly.

-This repository contains pipeline definitions for Azure DevOps. **The authors are interested in supporting other deployment pipelines.
+This repository contains starter pipeline definitions for Azure DevOps. **The authors are interested in supporting other deployment pipelines.
 If you have developed pipelines for other technologies, such as GitHub, Jenkins, ...**

-## Sample Pipelines
+## Starter Kit

-Folder `Samples` contains pipelines pipelines and definitions.
-Copy them as starters to your `Definitions` and `Pipeline` folders.
+Folder `StarterKit` contains pipelines and definitions.
+Copy them as starters to your `Pipelines` and `Definitions` folders.
+This separation will facilitate updates from the GitHub repo to your fork or local clone.
+Your modified file should be in `Definitions` or `Pipeline` folder.
+These folders contain only a README.md file; therefore your pipeline definition files are never overwritten.

+### Azure DevOps Starter Pipelines

 - Single tenant pipelines
   - Without Role Assignments separated into an additional stage